 I will strengthen you,

 I will uphold you with My righteous right hand.”

 Knowledge of Jesus as the originator and culminator of history eliminates our fears.

 We cannot apply truth with an attitude of fear.
-Fear and worry debilitates us.
-If we are going to understand God’s Word, our mind must be clear.
-We clear our mind by getting a good grasp on who Jesus is.
+Fear and worry debilitate us.
+If we are going to understand God’s Word, our minds must be clear.
+We clear our minds by getting a good grasp of who Jesus is.

 Mt 14:27, “But immediately Jesus spoke to them, saying, ‘Be of good cheer!
 It is I; do not be afraid.’”